 David Seabury in speaking before the Women's Club Monday afternoon, Oct.
 6, on the subject; "Your Intelligence Quotient and How It Is Discovered," not only explained what the "I. Q." means but also tested the intelligence of the members.
-He was introduced by Mrs. Robert C. Adams, who presided during the He claimed that intelligence tests show one's ability to relate materialistically, that they merely show the mechanics of intellect, not wisdom or understanding.
+He was introduced by Mrs. Robert C. Adams, who presided during the meeting.
+He claimed that intelligence tests show one's ability to relate materialistically, that they merely show the mechanics of intellect, not wisdom or understanding.
 Also that the tests are not a measure of permanent intelligence.
-Endowment and possibilities are two different things, he claimed, and he closed with these emphatic words: "You can teach an old dog new At the close of the lecture as many members as cared to do so took an intelligence test, but the grades were not disclosed.
+Endowment and possibilities are two different things, he claimed, and he closed with these emphatic words: "You can teach an old dog new tricks."
+At the close of the lecture as many and the close of the close of the lecture as many and the close of tricks."
+At the close of the lecture as many members as cared to do so took an intelligence test, but the grades were not

-Mrs Adams announced the following chapter and committee chairmen, as appointed by her and they were ratified by the club: current readings chapter, Mrs. A. M. Gray; civic committee, Mrs. William A. Hume; courtesy committee, Mrs. Donald G. Clark; house committee, Mrs. H. W. Hillman; library committee, Mrs. George Smart; membership, Mrs. John A. McFarlan: music committee, Mrs. Charles Poore; motion picture committee, Mrs. J. Elmer Kline; reception committee.
-John J. Sheahan; ways and means committee, Mrs. W. S. Mayer; scholarship committee, Mrs. Lee Galloway, and year book committee, Mrs. Galloway.
+Mrs. Adams announced the following chapter and committee chairmen, as appointed by her and they were ratified by the club: current readings chapter, Mrs. A. M. Gray; civic committee, Mrs. William A. Hume; courtesy committee, Mrs. Donald G. Clark; house committee, Mrs. H. W. Hillman; library committee, Mrs. George Smart; membership, Mrs. John A. McFarlan; music committee, Mrs. Charles Poore; motion pictures and the support of the committee. ture committee, Mrs. J. Elmer Kline; reception committee.
+Mrs. John J. Sheahan; ways and means committee, Mrs. W. S. Mayer; scholarship committee, Mrs. Lee Galloway, and year book committee, Mrs. Galloway.

 Mrs. Galloway told the story of Hudson Kellogg, the Newtown High School boy, who has had the club scholarship for the last two years.
 He is a worthy, needy, scholarly boy, who works hard.
-His dream is to become a patent attorney. mother is a widow with five children and she is employed in Macy's.
+His dream is to become a patent attorney.
+His mother is a widow with five children and she is employed in Macy's.
 Hudson himself works on Saturday.
 The club voted \$150 scholarship, to be paid in ten monthly installments to this deserving boy.

-Mrs. Jack Berman told of the need of the Jamaica Day Nurserv, 224 Prospect Street, the income of which is \$1000 a year in fees and the cost of maintaining the institution is \$7,000 a Mrs. Berman asked for annual memberships of the nursery, among the members of the club.
+Mrs. Jack Berman told of the need of the Jamaica Day Nur-sery, 224 Prospect Street, the income of which is \$1000 a year in fees and the cost of maintaining the institution is \$7,000 a Mrs. Berman asked for annual memberships of the nursery, among the members of the club.

-To the New York Federation of Women's Clubs convention, which was held at the Astor, Oct.
+To the New York Federation of Women's Clubs convention, To the New York Federation of Women's Clubs convention, which was held at the Astor, Oct.
 17, Mrs. R. C. Adams and Mrs. James A. Brook were elected delegates and Mrs. W. S. Ortgies and Mrs. H. C. Bixler, alternates.
 To the Safety Council meeting which was held in Brooklyn, Oct.
 15, Mrs. Joseph Barrett was elected delegate.
 Mrs. W. L. Bishop was elected a member of the club.